-Experienced Family Lawyers in the Greater Phoenix Area
+Experienced Family Lawyers Serving Scottsdale & Greater Phoenix

 In July 2010, the Arizona legislature passed amendments to the public policy behind child custody designations in divorce and non-marital situations.
 The legislature determined that all children should be entitled to equal and meaningful contact with both parents, and given as much time as possible with each parent.
 Because of this change, judges take a new perspective in child custody decisions and often start with the idea of time split equally (50/50) between parents.
 They then examine the statutory factors to issue a parenting plan they determine is in the children’s best interests.
 At Rader, Sheldon & Stoutner, PLLC, we take the time to learn the details of the family situation to better help you reach your desired parenting plan and custody outcome.

 Our Phoenix family attorneys assist in a broad spectrum of child custody and visitation matters, including:

 - Domestic violence and its effect on custody decisions

 - Post-decree modifications of child custody orders

 - Parenting coordinator services

 Rader, Sheldon & Stoutner, PLLC offers knowledgeable guidance on child custody and visitation.
 Call us now at (480) 719-2831.